 – Samantha Unwin, Tamworth

-In addition to these travel grants, each year at least one Early Career Writer Grant is awarded a writer from regional NSW and one Emerging Writing Organisation Grant is awarded to an organisation in regional NSW or Western Sydney.
-Both grants are for $5000.
+In addition to these travel grants, each year at least one Early Career Writer Grant was awarded a writer from regional NSW and one Emerging Writing Organisation Grant was awarded to an organisation in regional NSW or Western Sydney.
+Both grants were for $5000.
+Unfortunately the grant program has been indefinitely suspended.

 Writing NSW is dedicated to assisting regional writers access professional development.
 We do this through providing manuscript assessments, mentorship opportunities, online courses, and discounts for regional members on all of our courses and festivals.

-Regional writers can undertake Skype manuscript assessments with our talented assessors or, if internet connection is problematic, assessments can also be conducted over the phone.
+Regional writers can undertake Zoom manuscript assessments with our talented assessors or, if internet connection is unavailable, assessments can also be conducted over the phone.

 For writers who have already completed a first draft of their manuscript, the mentorship program will place them in contact with a professional mentor with experience in their writing field.
 Mentorships are usually held in 15 or 20 hour increments and mentors are available via email, Skype and/or phone.

-Writing NSW offers a limited number of online courses per year, with regional writers receiving access to early enrolment.
+Writing NSW is continuously expanding our online course program to reach more writers across New South Wales, with regional writers receiving early access to enrolment.
 Regional members also receive the concession member discount on all Writing NSW courses and festivals.
+View all our upcoming online courses here, and see our latest on-demand courses.

 If you’re a writer in regional NSW, you may wish to contact the following organisations for further support and local arts information: